fu4303/portfolio-vincentntang/content/pages/mystory.md

 After working a few years in research labs, I realized that slow-paced environments weren't for me.
 I spent 100+ hours writing my dissertation on a theoretical subject that I didn't feel that much passion towards.

 My last year of school sucked.
-I had depression from getting burnt down from a government internship.
-Then I got fired as a resident assistant while being deathly ill.
+My internship fell through, but I worked as a Resident Assistant that summer instead and ended up getting laid off.
 I decided to double down and work at an engineering CO-OP plus do my thesis at the same time.
 Bad idea, it was even more stressful.

 Burnt out I decided to do something I always wanted to do - start a youtube gaming channel [TODO - link].
 At it's peak it reached 4000 subscribers and 400k views.
 That's not a lot by today's standards, but back in 2013 it was a big deal to me.
 I had written guides read by 1/2 million people and translated in multiple languages by fans.
-In my little tiny world, I was a big deal and ego got to me.

 I like to think back on one memorable comment I read - and it still sticks to me today.
 A surgeon from Germany had used my gaming tutorials to learn how to better improve ambidexterity in surgeries.
 It's made me realize that you can cause lasting positive impact in ways you don't forsee.